 No bake strawberry cheesecake with a gelatin glaze was the dessert I anticipated the most every summer.
 We would only get to enjoy it when strawberries were in season, and tasted like actual strawberries.

-The no bake cheesecake easily comes together in minutes by whipping together cream cheese, sour cream, vanilla and powdered sugar.
-Finish it off by folding in Cool Whip.
+The no bake filling easily comes together in minutes by whipping together cream cheese, sour cream, vanilla and powdered sugar.
+Finish it off by folding in Cool Whip for an extra fluffy texture.

-The filling is made of 5 simple ingredients and firms up and slices beautifully, just like baked cheesecake!
+The filling is made of 5 simple ingredients, firms up and slices beautifully, just like baked cheesecake!
+In fact, I have become such a fan of this cheesecake filling it’s the base for this easy gluten-free cheesecake as well!

 - Cream Cheese – Regular cream cheese makes a thicker, studier filling than light cream cheese.
 For the cream cheese to blend well with the other ingredients, it should be at room temperature first.